 It’s a super impressive winter activity to do but not for the faint-hearted!

 Honestly speaking if you have a health condition or don’t like strong sensations then this isn’t for you … but there are a ton of other lovely things to try out at La Plagne if this isn’t your cup of tea.

-I had often though that going down a bobsleigh run would be like a ride at an amusement park but it’s totally more than that in every regard – it’s a real spectacular experience where each descent is slightly different.
+I had often thought that going down a bobsleigh run would be like a ride at an amusement park it’s totally more than that in every regard – it’s a really spectacular experience where each descent is slightly different.

 Return to the starting point

 Once we got back to the top, the icing on the cake was to get a video to take home of our bobsleigh run on a USB key.

 A video? yes – the bobsleigh is equipped with 3 cameras to get different angles and also film the track as you go down!